Bloating

 Abdominal bloating (or simply bloating) is a short-term disease that affects the gastrointestinal tract.
 Bloating is generally characterized by an excess buildup of gas, air or fluids in the stomach.
 A person may have feelings of tightness, pressure or fullness in the stomach; it may or may not be accompanied by a visibly distended abdomen.
 Bloating can affect anyone of any age range and is usually self-diagnosed.
 In most cases it does not require serious medical attention or treatment.
-Although this term is usually used interchangeably with abdominal distension, these symptoms probably have different pathophysiological processes, which are not fully understood.
+Although the term bloating is usually used interchangeably with abdominal distension, these symptoms probably have different pathophysiological processes, which are not fully understood.

 The first step for management is to find a treatment for the underlying causes that produce it through a detailed medical history and a physical examination.
 The discomfort can be alleviated by the use of certain drugs and dietary modifications.

 Bloating can also be caused by chronic conditions and in rare cases can be a reoccurring life-threatening problem.

 Symptoms and signs

 The most common symptom associated with bloating is a sensation that the abdomen is full or distended.
 Rarely, bloating may be painful or cause shortness of breath.

 Pains that are due to bloating will feel sharp and cause the stomach to cramp.
 These pains may occur anywhere in the body and can change locations quickly.
 They are so painful that they are sometimes mistaken for heart pains when they develop on the upper left side of the chest.
-Pains on the right side are often confused with problems in the appendix or the gallbladder.
+Pain on the right side is often confused with problems in the appendix or the gallbladder.

 One symptom of gas that is not normally associated with it is the hiccup.
-Hiccups are harmless and will diminish on their own; they also help to release gas that is in the digestive tract before it moves down to the intestines and causes bloating.
+Hiccups are harmless and will diminish on their own; they also help release gas in the digestive tract before it moves into the intestines, which can cause bloating.
 Important but uncommon causes of abdominal bloating include ascites and tumors.